Word War vi

 (I have that in my ~/.login, so I tend to forget about them.)

 You'll also need libsndfile (not needed since 0.09) libvorbisfile (needed since 0.09.
-It's in the libvorbis rpm on redhat based distros, and the vorbisfile package for debian based systems, iirc) and the portaudio libraries, which there's a good chance you don't already have.
-These are easily compiled and installed via the traditional "./configure", "make", and (as root) "make install" commands.
+It's in the libvorbis rpm on redhat based distros, and the vorbisfile package for debian based systems, iirc).

 If you want to compile without the audio libraries you can do so by typing: